csu-cs/csci-235/docs/style-guide.md

 ## General Guidelines

-*  All code should compile with the `-Wextra` parameter without warnings.
+*  All code should compile without warnings using the `-Wall` and `-Wextra` parameters.
 *  **No** non-constant global variables.

 ## File Names